Eligibility criteria effective 1/18/2014

 - In order to assist investigators pursuing NIA funding, eligibility will be extended to those investigators currently lacking active support but who have had funding from the NIA within the past three years, have had unfunded applications to the NIA within the past three years, or have been supported within the past three years from an NIA grant on which they were not PI.
 Investigators meeting this criteria are eligible for up to 10 animals per month per unfunded NIA grant application that used aged animals; the unfunded grant application number should be included on the order form

 There is a limit to the number of animals that can be requested each month:

 - NIA grantees are limited to a total of 20 animals per month per grant.

 - All non-NIA grantees are limited to a total of 10 animals per month per grant.

 - The caloric restricted colony is restricted to NIA grantees only.

 - Exceptions to the limit on the number of animals per month may be requested and will be evaluated based on scientific need and availability.
 Exceptions are likely to be limited due to the demand on the NIA aging colonies.
 Exceptions must be requested before the order is submitted, using the Exception Request Form-Monthly Limit form (MS Excel, 11K).

-Orders must be placed through the online rodent ordering system (ROS) (http://arc.niapublications.org/acb/stores/1/ ) and ALL information must be provided in order to allow the NIA to properly evaluate eligibility.
+- Orders must be placed through the online rodent ordering system (ROS) (http://arc.niapublications.org/acb/stores/1/ ) and all information must be provided in order to allow the NIA to properly evaluate eligibility.
 Incomplete orders will be cancelled and will have to be resubmitted as there is no way to alter orders after submission.
-The funding source, title and grant number refers to the funding source for the research project to use the requested animals.
+The project title and grant number refers to the NIH grant funding the research project to use the requested animals, and it must be entered as shown on the ordering pages (Ex.
+R01-AG-598765).
 Do not provide the institutional accounting or animal protocol number.
-The funding source should be an NIH grant number and title, or the award number and title for other government funding.
+The name of the principal investigator on the grant cited on the order must be listed on the first line of the Ship To address.